The Following Blog Posts Contain Information Related To:

 Three Data Privacy Best Practices For SMBs

 Don’t ignore security issues.
 Digital hacking is a serious reality.
 Laboring under the assumption that “it will never happen to you” or “only the big guys get hit” is erroneous.
 Implement certain data security measures at your office.
-Also, establish data security rules amongst your employees – the most fundamental being that they’re forbidden from accessing files remotely without authorization and instruction.
+Also, establish data security rules for employees – the most fundamental being that they’re forbidden from accessing files remotely without authorization and instruction.

 Have data security, maintenance and breach procedures in place.
 Moreover, companies should make a habit of corporate-wide password changes on regular intervals.
 Additionally, like a fire drill, businesses should establish a data breach drill.
-Not only will it be helpful in the event of an attack, but being able to prove to officials that you did take precautions may mitigate eventual punishments handed down by the FTC or other government agencies.
+Not only will it be helpful in the event of an attack, but being able to prove that you did take precautions may mitigate eventual punishments handed down by the FTC or other government agencies.

 Consult A Data Breach Lawyer